Storybook-Sound/website/studio.md

 ### Producing, Recording & Mixing

-For inspiring people and projects, we offer a Pro Tools foundation, hybridizing a robust collection of analog and digital tools in a cozy, classy environment.
+For inspiring people and projects, we offer a Pro Tools foundation, hybridizing a <a href=recording>robust collection of analog and digital tools</a> in a cozy, classy environment.

 ## Mastering Equipment